 Things to Avoid While Purchasing a Home

-Don't buy luxury items.
-You may be tempted to buy that new sofa for the soon-to-be-yours living room, but it's best to stay away from making large purchases like furniture, appliances, electronic equipment, or vacations until your home loan closes.
-Your credit numbers could be altered suddenly if you make a huge purchase using plastic.
-It's even a mistake to make those large purchases with cash.
+Don't buy big-ticket items.
+You may be itching to turn your new living room into a showplace, or celebrate your new castle, but keep away from major purchases like furniture, jewelry, appliances, or vacations until closing.
+You may send up red flags with your lender if you purchase your furniture on your credit cards during your loan process.
+It's even a mistake to make those huge purchases with cash.
 Lending Institutions are looking at your available cash when considering your loan.

-Don't move cash around or change banks.
-Bank statements from the last two or three months for accounts in your name (savings, checking, money market, and other accounts) will likely be analyzed as the lending institution makes decisions regarding your application.
-To avoid fraud, lenders want to see a consistent portrayal of how you earn your living and where any additional wealth comes from.
-No matter the purpose, changing banks or transferring money can raise a red flag with your lender and slow your qualification process.
+Don't switch banks or move finances around in your bank accounts.
+Bank statements from the last few months for all of your accounts (savings, checking, money market, and others) will likely be analyzed as the lending institution makes decisions regarding your application.
+The lending institution is looking for a steady flow of your money over the pay period, in order to avoid fraud.
+No matter the purpose, changing banks or moving money from one account to another could raise a red flag with the lender and impede your qualification process.

 Don't give a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
 Your good faith money does not belong to the seller: it remains yours until the sale closes.
 Some FSBO sellers may not realize that the good faith funds must go toward your expenses at closing.
 We recommend that you put the funds into a trust account, or get a neutral party, like a lawyer to hold them until closing.
 The disposition of good faith funds, in the case of a failed transaction, should be specified in the purchase agreement with your seller.

 Georgetown Mortgage can walk you through the pitfalls of getting a mortgage.
 Call us: (214) 448-4641.